4 x 100g (3.5 oz) boneless pork cutlets, loin fillets or neck steaks (about 1cm thick)

 – Panko breadcrumbs are a type of Japanese-style breadcrumb that are light and crispy.

 – Tonkatsu sauce is a Japanese finishing sauce that is similar in taste to barbecue sauce.
 Use any type of barbecue sauce as a substitute.

-Katsu Sando is a Japanese-style fried pork cutlet sandwich.
-Katsu Sando’s are a staple throughout Japan, readily found at most convenience stores.
+Katsu sando is a Japanese-style fried pork cutlet sandwich.
+Katsu sandos are a staple throughout Japan, and are readily found at most convenience stores.

-It’s one of the best sandwiches out there in my opinion: crispy, crumbed fried pork cutlets, shredded cabbage and the signature tonkatsu sauce – all sandwiched between ultra-fluffy white bread (Japanese Milk Bread is best!).
+These sandwiches are made up of crispy, crumbed fried pork cutlets, shredded cabbage and the signature tonkatsu sauce, all sandwiched between ultra-fluffy white bread (Japanese Milk Bread is best!).

-While our version of the Katsu Sando is made with pork cutlets, chicken cutlet versions are also readily available throughout Japan.
+While our version of the katsu sando is made with pork cutlets, chicken cutlet versions are also popular throughout Japan.

 Sando in Japanese is simply the nickname given to sandwiches.
-There are a number of ‘sandos’ throughout Japan that are immensely popular including the Tamago Sando, or egg sandwich.
+There are a number of ‘sandos’ throughout Japan, including the tamago sando, or egg sandwich.

 Tonkatsu translates directly as pork cutlet, so the only real difference between tonkatsu and the katsu in ‘katsu sando’ is that while tonkatsu is JUST pork, katsu means cutlet, and can be either chicken OR pork.

 There are no reviews yet.
 Be the first one to write one.